raspberrypilearning/animated-story/en/step_5.md

 --- /code ---

-The selector has one `animation` property set to call the keyframes animation `rising` you created earlier.
+The selector has one `animation` property set to call the keyframes animation `rising` that you created earlier.

 The animation is set to last for two seconds (`2s`) and use the `ease` transition.